WerewolvesRevamped/Werewolves-Roles/README.md

 Empty lines will be ignored entirely.

 ## How To Play Generation
 You can write whatever text you want.
 If a line begins with `@` it will be considered a reference to another file.
 The syntax is `@x path` where x is the number of lines that should be skipped in that file (when that file has a heading that you want to skip), and path is the path to the file.
-E.g. `@0 _categories/how to play`
+E.g. `@0 _categories/how to play`.
+Lines starting with `>` are treated like lines beginning with `@`, however `> ` is prepended to each line of the referenced file.